beautiful-ha-long-3christian-joudreyferry-building-port

 Cultural & Scenic Highlights

 Harsil is known for Wilson’s Cottage, built in 1864, while Gangotri lies a short drive away.
 Chitkul, the starting point, is the last village of the Sangla Valley, adding cultural significance to the trek.
 The lamkhaga pass trek offers a panorama of diverse Himalayan landscapes across valleys, glaciers, and high ridgelines.
+For the complete route details, refer to the lamkhaga pass trek itinerary curated by Raacho Trekkers.

 Lamkhaga Pass Trek Cost